edehr/edehr/docs/inside-custom/Med-Admin-Records.md

 ## MAR page

-The MAR page has two tabs: Current Day and Summary (see the code for the actual names).
+MAR is an acronym for Medication Administration Record.
+The MAR page has two tabs: Today and Summary.

+## MAR Today

+The Today tab contains a list of medications that are due to be administered to the patient today.
+It is organized by general time periods of a day.
+This list currently ranges from breakfast to bedtime, but in the future should be from 00:00 to 24:00.
+A time period will only be displayed if there is a medication scheduled for that time.

+Each time period is displayed with (and only displayed if there is available) the associated medication list and administration status.
+If a medication order is scheduled, but has not yet been given, an "Add administation record" button will be available for the user to enter the needed data.
+The button will only be shown for the first period of the day that lacks an administration record.

 ## MAR Summary

-The summary tab contains a table listing of all medication records, as found in the current data as stored for the Medications Orders page, combined with all the MARs (stored as data for this MAR page).
+The summary tab holds every given and missed medication administration.
+It matches and pulls from the entered data on the Medications Orders page, and is combined with each medication administration record (stored as data for this MAR page).

-For each medication the table displays a yes or no under the MAR.
+Each medication will have a status of given or not given for each MAR.

 We can see a challenge as the number of active days in the assignment grows beyond a few days.
 For this prototype we ignore this problem yet it needs to be addressed for a larger system.
 One option is to place an afordance like a filter on the page to select MARs for a particular day.

-## MAR Current Day

-The Current Day tab shows the list of scheduled periods from 00:00 to 24:00.
-But only if there is at least one medication scheduled to be administered for the period.
-If a period has medications then it is displayed.

-Each period shows its name, medication list and its MAR status.
-If there is a MAR in the current data for the period (and current day) then display the MAR.
-Else display a "Add MAR" button.
-But only display one Add MAR button on the first period of the day that lacks a MAR.

 ## Algorithm to collate Medication Orders and MARs into Periods